How we workDelivery model · Senior cross-functional

 Identity, consent, segmentation, send platform.

 A typical replatform connects to between eight and twenty-four such systems.
-We map every one in week one, agree the order they move in, and stage them across the eight to twelve weeks around go-live — never as one cliff-edge event.
+We map every one in week one, agree the order they move in, and stage them across the eight to twelve weeks around go-live, never as a single launch gamble.

-We know where commerce programmes fail because we've seen each failure mode many times.
+We know where commerce projects fail because we've seen each failure mode many times over.
 The next two sections cover the parts most agencies get wrong.

 600+